aaamini/bcdc/README.md

-# The BCDC modoel for community detection for networks with covariates
+# The BCDC model
+## for community detection for networks with covariates

 This repository contains code supporting the text "Bayesian community detection for networks with covariates"